-Initiative breakdown Design and deploy a single reporting, analytics and information delivery platform that uncovers the true value of data through meaningful insight and enables data driven decision-making within Northern Powergrid.
-Discovery: A discovery exercise to understand the as-is systems and scope the detailed requirements of the reporting and analytics solution across the organisation.
-This will also include identification of integration points to collect data which will drive the reporting engine.
-Product selection: Assess product options for reporting and analytics solution with a detailed cost benefit analysis.
-A key criteria for product selection will be high compatibility and integration with the our solution landscape in line with the overall product roadmap.
-Deployment: Deploy the reporting and analytics solution across the entire organisation in phases.
-This is dependent on This will enable Cloud analytics platform Network Operations forecasting & analytics Social listening Open Data portal Cloud analytics platform Health & Safety analytics
+Initiative breakdown Design and deploy a single reporting, analytics and info through meaningful insight and enables data driven dec Discovery: A discovery exercise to understand the as-is and analytics solution across the organisation.
+This will a which will drive the reporting engine.
+Product selection: Assess product options for reporting A key criteria for product selection will be high compati- the overall product roadmap.
+Deployment: Deploy the reporting and analytics solution ision-making within Northern Powergrid. systems and scope the detailed requirements of t also include identification of integration points to c g and analytics solution with a detailed cost benefi bility and integration with the our solution landsca he reporting collect data it analysis.
+This is dependent on - Cloud analytics platform This will enable Network Operations forecasting & analytics Social listening Open Data portal Cloud analytics platform Health & Safety analytics

-9. Advanced analytics9.06 Analytics platform
+9. Advanced analytics 9.06 Analytics platform